taijihagino/chatbot-lineapi-watsonapi/README.md

 Node-RED is just Node.js application, so the application you will create on it is also Node.js application.
 IBM Cloud alocated unique URL on your application.
 This application now you created on Node-RED has the URL below;

 `
-https:// *<Your Node-RED App Name>* .mybluemix.net/ *<Path you set on "http in node">* /
+https://<Your Node-RED App Name>.mybluemix.net/<Path you set on "http in node">/

 例）https://fillgapapp01-nodered01.mybluemix.net/line_hook/
 `

-次に「Function」ノードの中を確認しましょう。
-1つ目の「Function」ノード「getText」は、LINE＠のAPIがNode-REDのWebhook URLを呼び出した時に渡してくる返信用トークンの値を保持しておくための処理です。
+Next, check Function node.
+The first Function node "getText" is for keeping LINE API reply token.
 `
 //flowへ格納
 flow.set(“replyToken”,msg.payload.events[0].replyToken);